-For many students our self-study LexBar Online Course combined with a traditional bar review program prepares them for the Virginia Bar Exam.
+For many students the self-study LexBar Online Course combined with a traditional bar review program prepares them for the Virginia Bar Exam.
 But some students benefit from the personal accountability and support that a private tutor provides.
-In addition to providing the online course, I also provide private tutoring to a (very) limited number of students in the Hampton Roads & Peninsula area of Virginia (my students often live in Newport News, Hampton, Suffolk, Norfolk, Chesapeake, or Virginia Beach).
+In addition to providing the online course, I also provide private tutoring to a (very) limited number of students.
+Most live in the Hampton Roads & Peninsula area of Virginia (my students often live in Williamsburg, Newport News, Hampton, Suffolk, Norfolk, Chesapeake, or Virginia Beach) and we do in-person tutoring sessions.
+But with some students, depending on their needs, I have done tutoring by video chat.
 If you think you could benefit from one-to-one coaching, please read this page for full information.

 Requirements for Bar Exam Private Tutoring

 - We will customize every plan.
 I do not do “one-off” tutoring sessions.
-Students commit to multiple tutoring sessions (4 to 15) leading up to the bar exam.
-This means you must be prepared to pay somewhere between $1,400 to $4,500, depending on your individual needs.
-Prior to starting tutoring, we will agree on an exact price and number of sessions.
+Students commit to multiple tutoring sessions (5 to 15, depending on the student’s needs) leading up to the bar exam.
+This means you must be prepared to pay somewhere between $2,500 to $6,000.
+Prior to starting tutoring, we will agree on an exact price and exact number of sessions.
 Students must pay in full prior to our first session.
-I accept all major credit cards, personal checks, and electronic bank transfers.
-A non-refundable deposit of $500 secures your spot, and applies to the total cost of your tutoring.
+Credit cards are accepted.

 - You must also enroll in Themis, Kaplan, BarBri, or another course for the Virginia Bar to get study materials.
 If you still have these from a previous (recent) exam administration, that will probably be fine.
 All students are automatically enrolled in the LexBar Online Course at no additional charge.